-(9) Medical Documentation.
+- (9) Medical Documentation.
 Prior to registration, each applicant accepted for admission must submit appropriate medical documentation to include, but not be limited to, documentation of appropriate immunization required by the University.
-The following immunizations are required:

-- (a) Meningococcal Meningitis and Hepatitis B- pursuant to Board of Governors regulation 6.0007, all students must provide documentation of vaccinations against meningococcal meningitis and hepatitis B or provide a signed waiver for each declined vaccination.
+The following immunizations are required: - (a) Tetanus Toxoid- evidence of the completion of an initial series consisting of three spaced injections within ten years or evidence of an appropriate booster after a completed initial series within ten years; - (b) Tuberculin skin test or chest x-ray within one year- tuberculin skin test is preferred over the x-ray.
+However, all persons with a positive skin test must have a chest x-ray. - (c) Meningococcal Meningitis and Hepatitis B- pursuant to Board of Governors regulation 6.0007, all students must provide documentation of vaccinations against meningococcal meningitis and hepatitis B or provide a signed waiver for each declined vaccination.
 All students 18 years of age or older who choose not to be vaccinated against either meningococcal meningitis or hepatitis B must sign a statement that they have been made aware of the potential fatal nature of the diseases and choose not to be vaccinated.
-All minor students must provide signed parental consent to opt out of vaccination from either of these diseases. - (b) For International Students: A completed Tuberculosis test from the 12 months prior to the start of classes.
+All minor students must provide signed parental consent to opt out of vaccination from either of these diseases.